tarquin-the-brave/blog/content/posts/re-learning-haskell-3.md

 I think a better approach will be: next time I'm writing something to use Vectors, try to write it with generic Vectors and see where that leads.

-There was one specific thing I hit, that I worked around, but didn't really understand.
+There was one specific thing I hit, that I fixed, but didn't fully understand.
 In the boxed Vector solution I defined the "rays" that different grid points lived on with a map of angle from the vertical to a Vector of grid points (`Point`).
 I had the type alias: